itsakettle/itsakettle.github.io.unpublished/_posts/2016-11-19-inside_som.md

 From the plot we can make the following observations:

-* The Setosa species (1s) seems to be separate from the other two species.
+* The setosa species (1s) seems to be separate from the other two species.
 This could be investigated further using the other kohonen plots.
-For instance we can plot the total distance of each code from it's neighbours with `type=dist.neighbours` .
-We can see a boundary of sorts around the 4 Setosa species codes indicating a gap between these codes and the others.
+For instance we can plot the total distance of each code from its neighbours with `type=dist.neighbours` .
+We can see a boundary of sorts around the 4 setosa species codes indicating a gap between these codes and the others.

 {% highlight r %}